 OneNote is a free note-taking app by Microsoft.
 It is available on all operating systems (Windows, Android, macOS, iPadOS and iOS).
-On each of these operating systems, it has unique features that change your user experience, for each OS.
+Each of these operating systems has unique features that change your user experience.
 This review focuses on the iPad version of OneNote.

 To create a new notebook, tap the + Notebook icon on the left bottom corner of the app.
 You can then rename it and choose a colour for it (from 16 possible options).
 The app tells you the location of your notebook, which depends on the Microsoft account you’re using.
 Your notebook has Sections and Pages for organising your notes, which you can rename.
 Creating notebooks in OneNote is fairly simple.

 You can choose your Paper Style under View.
-OneNote has plain, ruled and grid lines with three line-spacing and page colours options.
-Pages in OneNote are infinite, you, therefore, can’t pick a page size.
-The pages, in OneNote, will keep expanding downwards and sideways (to the right) as long as you keep writing in those directions.
+OneNote has plain, ruled and grid lines with three line-spacing and page colour options.
+Pages in OneNote are infinite, therefore you can’t pick a page size.
+The pages in OneNote will keep expanding downwards and sideways (to the right) as long as you keep writing in those directions.
 OneNote is excellent for brainstorming and mind mapping, provided you will not export anything out of the app.

 You can view your pages at 100% zoom or fit them to the Page Width.
-Zooming in and out of your pages displays the percentage zoom on your iPad screen.
-It helps to keep your handwriting consistent when taking notes.
+Zooming in and out of your pages displays the percentage zoom on your iPad screen, which keeps your handwriting consistent when taking notes.
 The maximum zoom percentage in OneNote is 200%, which is not very high.